 Will teeth whitening make my teeth sensitive?

-Sensitivity after teeth whitening is common.
+Sensitivity after whitening is common.
 Teeth tend to be sensitive to high concentrations of hydrogen peroxide and other bleaching agents.
 This sensitivity typically fades within 48 hours after whitening.
 Using desensitizing toothpaste and sticking to room temperature food and beverages can help ease the discomfort.
-If sensitivity lasts longer or interferes with daily activities, contact our office so our teeth whitening dentist can help find a solution for you.
+If sensitivity lasts longer or interferes with daily activities, contact our office so our dentist can help find a solution for you.

 How long does teeth whitening last?